Tasman constructors and models

 As well as Elfin, the other locals were Mildren on 8 starts (7 with the Alan Mann-built 'Mono'), McRae on 4, Bowin and HCM each on 3, Valour, Rorstan and Rennmax each on 2, and Begg, MRC and Cheetah with one start each.
 One of the Mildrens, the MRC and arguably the Rorstan were effectively Rennmax cars.
 The HCM was a modified Lotus.

 The most common engine was the 2.5-litre Climax FPF with 265 starts and 16 wins.
-Other winners were the 2-litre BRM P56 V8 with seven wins from 35 starts, the Ford-Cosworth DFW with seven from 33, the 2.4-litre Ferrari Dino with six from 22 and the 2-litre Climax V8 with five from eight.
-The other three wins fell BRM's 2.5-litre P121 V12 (12 starts), the Repco V8 (33 starts) and the F2 Cosworth FVA with one (50 starts).
+Other winners were the 1.9-litre and 2.1-litre versions of the BRM P60 V8 engine with seven wins from 35 starts, the Ford-Cosworth DFW with seven from 33, the 2.4-litre Ferrari Dino V6 with six from 22, and the 2-litre Climax V8 with five from eight.
+The other three wins fell one each to BRM's 2.5-litre P121 V12 (12 starts), the Repco 640 V8 (33 starts) and the F2 Cosworth FVA (50 starts).
 The only 2.5-litre engines to miss out on a victory were the Alfa Romeo Tipo 33 V8s starting 18 times in Alec Mildren's cars and the old 1950s P25 BRM engine that raced just once.
 In the smaller cars, Ford 1.5-litre twin-cam and pushrod engines accounted for 216 of the 221 starts in that class.